bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 How? -> court rappel
 What? -> description des apps avec screenshots + what is coming

+assymetry of power / great powerr imbalance do not and has never led to a stalbe society.

+I do't trust them with my data i dont trust them for my future

 raconter mon histoire avec Bloom
 Nous y sommes, Cela fais 6 mois que j'attendais ce moment...